 - See generally S-X Rule 4-08(g).

-- 165 See Form 20-F, Item 17(c)(vi).
+- See Form 20-F, Item 17(c)(vi).

-- 166 See S-X Rule 3-09(d).
+- 156 See S-X Rule 3-09(d).

-- 167 See Form 20-F, Item 17(c).
+- See Form 20-F, Item 17(c).

-- 168 See id
+- 158 See id

 - See Financial Reporting Manual, Note to Section 6410.6.

-- 170 See S-K Item 303(a).
+- See S-K Item 303(a).

 - ASC 280 uses the term "chief operating decision maker" to identify a function rather than a specific person; the "chief operating decision maker" could be the CEO, CFO, or a group of senior managers, depending upon the circumstances.
 IFRS 8 ("Operating Segments") uses similar language: "The term 'chief operating decision maker' identifies a function, not necessarily a manager with a specific title.
 That function is to allocate resources to and assess the performance of the operating segments of an entity.
 Often the chief operating decision maker of an entity is its chief executive officer or chief operating officer but, for example, it may be a group of executive directors or others."

 - In practice there is a great variety of ways in which management may view its business and there is no one right answer within a given industry.

 - See ASC 280 10-50-12 (quantitative thresholds).

 - Under ASC 280, the details provided in reporting a "measure of profit or loss" depend upon the information that is actually reviewed by the chief operating decision maker and may include revenues from external versus internal customers, interest revenue and expenses, depreciation and amortization, and unusual items, among others.

 - See generally S-X Rule 5-04(c).

 - Where restrictions on the amount of funds that may be loaned or advanced differ from the amount restricted as to transfer in the form of cash dividends, the amount least restrictive to the subsidiary may be used.
 Redeemable preferred stocks and non-controlling interests are deducted in computing net assets for purposes of this test.
 See S-X Rules 5-04 and 1-02(dd).

 - See generally S-K Item 801.

-- 178 See Interpretive Release: Modernization of Oil and Gas Reporting, Release No. 33-8995 (Dec.
-31, 2008).

-- The rules define a "qualified person" to mean:

-- a mineral industry professional with at least five years of relevant experience in the type of mineralization and type of deposit under consideration and in the specific type of activity that person is undertaking on behalf of the company; and

-- an eligible member or licensee in good standing of a recognized professional organization at the time the technical report is

-prepared

-- See Final Rule: Modernization of Property Disclosures for Mining Registrants, Release No. 33-10570 (Oct.
-31, 2018).

-- See Final Rule: Update of Statistical Disclosures for Bank and Savings and Loan Registrants, Release No. 33-10835 (Sept.
-11, 2020).

-- See Financial Reporting Manual, Section 6510 (Item 17), Section 6520 (Item 18).

-- Compare Form 20-F, Item 17(b) (financial statement must disclose information "substantially similar" to financial statements complying with US GAAP and S-X) with id. at Item 18 (an issuer must provide all Item 17 information plus all other information required by US GAAP and S-X unless those requirements do not apply to foreign private issuers, subject to certain exceptions).

-- 184 See SAB 103, Topic 1.D.1.

-- 185 See id.

-- See Form 20-F, General Instruction E(c)(2).

-- 187 See S-X Rule 3-05.

-- 188 See S-X Rule 3-09.

-- 189 See S-X Rule 3-16.

-- 190 See S-X Rule 3-10 and S-X Rule 13-01.

-- 191 See Regulation G, Rule 100(a).

-- See Form 8-K, Item 2.02, Instruction 2 (requirements of S-K Item 10(e)(1)(i) apply to Item 2.02 disclosures).

-- See Regulation G, Rule 101(a)(1).

-- 194 See id. at Rule 101(b).

-- 195 See id. at Rule 101(a)(2).
+- On September 11, 2020, the SEC adopted amendments to rescind Guide 3 and codify updated disclosure requirements in new subpart 1400 of Regulation S-K.